sezdevx/env/README.md

 * Kernel version
 * For each file system available space and use percentage

+## Fixing permissions recursively in a directory
+**fixPermissions.sh** is used to fix file permissions for a given path.
+It is primarily useful in mixed environments (e.g. with windows) where file permissions are messed up and need to be fixed.
+Notice that it sets shell files as executable.

 ## Managing simple bash variables
 **manageVars.sh** is used to manage variables in **$ENV_HOME_DIR/ext/bash/bashVars.sh** file.
 This file is a set of key value pairs where